chainguard-dev/edu/content/chainguard/chainguard-images/retrieve-image-sboms.md

 ## Using Cosign to retrieve an Image's SBOM

-Cosign includes a `download` command that allows you to retrieve a Chainguard Image's SBOM over the command line.
+Cosign includes a `download` command that allows you to retrieve a Chainguard Image's attestation over the command line.
 To do so, you would use this command with syntax like the following.

 ```shell
 cosign download attestation \